myrashen/Shihan-Shen-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
-Hi, my name is Shihan.
+Hi, my name is *Shihan Shen*.
 I’m a first-year graduate student in the Public Policy and Management program at Heinz College.
 You are welcome to call me Shihan, and I use she/her pronouns.
 This is my first year living in Pittsburgh.
 Before coming to the US, I’ve been living with my parents in Shanghai, China.
-As the only child in my family, we have close family ties with each other.
-I was a language student during my undergraduate, learning English, French, and Spanish, which helped me connect with people from different cultures and backgrounds.
-My upbringing and educational background have reinforced my love for traveling.
+Before, I have limited experience related to data visualization.
+Hope I can learn practical skills to apply to my future job.

 # What I hope to learn
-By taking this course, I hopeto gain a comprehensive understanding of the art and science behind effective data visualization.
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:
+By taking this course, I hope to gain a comprehensive understanding of the art and science behind effective data visualization.
+Maybe I want to make a **list** of all the things:
 1. learn a variaty of visualization techtiques
 2. learn how to craft compelling stories using data
 3. sharpen my ability to analyze and reconstruct data visualizations